fleetdm/fleet/website/resources/security-awareness/2022-05-security-awareness-slides.md

 Apps are only automatically allowed if they do not access confidential data.

-If you need an app hooked up, let's discuss it in *#g-security*!
+If you need an app hooked up, ask in *#g-security*!

 ## Browser extensions